fritzhuie/unity-ads-services-quickstart/README.md

 Additional examples and troubleshooting can be found in our [monetization documentation](http://unityads.unity3d.com/help/monetization/integration-guide-unity).
 For additional questions, check out the [forum](http://forum.unity3d.com/forums/unity-ads.67) or contact support@unity3d.com

-### How to reward players
+### Reward Players for Watching Ads

-It's a good idea to reward players for watching ads Rewarding players adds user engagement, resulting in higher revenue
+Rewarding players adds user engagement, resulting in higher revenue!

 A rewarded ads implementation generally includes one or more of the following: